andifalk/cloud-security-workshop/introduction/README.md

 ![SCIM model](images/scim_model.png)

-* __OAuth 2.0__:
-  [OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html) is the industry-standard protocol for authorization.
-OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and other devices.
-* __OpenID Connect__:
-  [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) is a simple identity layer on top of the OAuth 2.0 protocol.
-It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

-OAuth 2.0/2.1 and OpenID Connect will be described in more detail in the following sections.

 ### OAuth 2.0/2.1

 The OAuth 2.0 authorization framework has been specified by the [Internet Engineering Task Force (IETF)]() as [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749.html) in 2012.